jreisinger/docs/notes/sec/hash.md

 Cryptographic hash has additional properties

-* one way function - easy to invoke, infeasable [1] to reverse engineer
+* one way function - easy to invoke, infeasible [1] to reverse engineer
 * [collision](https://github.com/jreisinger/unsafehash) resistance - hash values for different messages must almost [1] never have the same value

 [1] Reverting a hash value or searching for a collision should not be practically possible.
 This is a moving target and cryptographic strength weakens with time.